 - 1/2 medium red bell pepper, stemmed, seeded and roughly chopped

 - 3 tablespoons orange juice

 - 1/4 cup freshly squeezed lime juice, plus more if needed

 - Place the mangoes, tomatoes, jalapeño pepper, red pepper, onion, orange juice, lime juice, cilantro, salt and few grinds of black pepper in a blender or food processor.

 - Blend until smooth, taste and adjust the seasoning and add a little more lime juice if desired.

 - Transfer the gazpacho into individual serving bowls, cover and chill for at least an hour before serving.

-Try a Thai-inspired version by adding 1 or 2 finely minced kaffir lime leaves and a dash of fish sauce in place of the some of the salt.
+- Try a Thai-inspired version by adding 1 or 2 finely minced kaffir lime leaves and a dash of fish sauce in place of some of the salt.

-Another option would be to kick up the heat considerably and make a Jamaican jerk version by swapping the jalapeño for a half (or more if you like) of a stemmed, seeded habanero pepper, then adding ground allspice, cinnamon and nutmeg to taste.
+- Another option would be to kick up the heat considerably and make a Jamaican jerk version by swapping the jalapeño for a half (or more if you like) of a habanero pepper, then adding ground allspice, cinnamon, and nutmeg to taste.